komiamiko/komiamiko.github.io/_posts/2020-01-28-3-way-comparison.markdown

 One can also argue 3-way comparisons force programmers to define total orderings even where it doesn't make sense.
 Though, nobody is forcing you to implement the 3-way comparison or a total ordering, so this will not be an issue.
-Alternatively, another signal value or enum could be used to indicate the values are not comparable, though we would lose the nice mathematical properties of the 3-way comparison as typicall implemented, with a negative, zero, or positive result.
+Alternatively, another signal value or enum could be used to indicate the values are not comparable, though we would lose the nice mathematical properties of the 3-way comparison as typically implemented, with a negative, zero, or positive result.

 In defense of the 3-way comparison, it costs little extra to implement and has better performance guarantees.